hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 **Phase 2: Upload Content**

-Content Publisher bundles the workload files as a .csu file and uploads it on a centralized portal.
+Content Publisher bundles the workload files as a .csu file and uploads it on a HP Cloud OS Distribution Network (CODN) portal.
 It is later published to HP Cloud's Public catalog after necessary approvals.
 It is then available for importing into the cloud environment using HP Cloud OS for Moonshot Administration Dashboard.
 Access to the catalog is based on username and password credentials.

 **Phase 3: Download / Import to Cloud**

 Workload Management is primarily the task of Cloud Administrator.
-While the Cloud Administrator downloads the workload content and publishes it for user consumption, he also creates / edits and launches deployment profiles.
+While the Cloud Administrator downloads/imports (refer <a href="#Download">Download/Import</a>) the workload content and publishes it for user consumption, he also creates / edits and launches deployment profiles.
 Other roles can only manipulate the workload content that has been downloaded as per the project requirements.

 **Phase 4: Publish to Cloud**

-Once the content is downloaded / imported, the Cloud Administrator publishes it to the Cloud thus enabling the Workloads to be used in different projects depending on the scope defined while publishing the content.
+Once the content is downloaded/imported, the Cloud Administrator publishes it to the Cloud thus enabling the Workloads to be used in different projects depending on the scope defined while publishing the content.
+When the Workload is published the constituent images and documents are copied to the corresponding repository; for example, images get stored in Glance, topology documents get stored in Focus etc.

-**Phase 5: Create Profile**
+**Phase 5: Create Deployment Profile**

 A workload can have multiple deployment profiles.
 When a workload is downloaded from CODN or is imported from local system, a deployment guide that is part of the setup is also downloaded to your cloud environment.
-This deployment guide helps in the creation of a deployment profile.
+This deployment profile guide helps in the creation of a deployment profile.
 Once the deployment profile is created, you can provision the workload.

 **Phase 6: Provision**

-Once the Workloads are deployed, Project Administrators / Users can use the workload content to create / edit deployment profile and launch profile as per project requirements.
+Once the Workloads are deployed and the instances are provisioned (depending on the topology specifications), Project Administrators / Users can use the workload content to create / edit deployment profile and launch profile as per project requirements.

-## Managing Workload Lifecycle using Administration Dashboard
+## Managing Workload Lifecycle using Administration Dashboard  <a name= "Managing Workload Lifecycle using Administration Dashboard"></a>

 The workload's flow using the Administration Dashboard can be depicted in the following sequence of steps: